Integrations/Browser Use

 Credential protection

 Block form fills on any field matching password, credit card, SSN, or API key selectors.
-No exceptions, no overrides.
-The agent physically cannot type credentials into form fields.
+Credential-entry requests are denied before they reach the browser.

 3